99003738/Python_Mini_Project/README.md

 # Python_Mini_Project

+# How to Navigate through this project folder.

+## Folder name : Requirement
+ This folder contain the problem definiton and requirement table for High Level requirements and Low Level Requirements.

+ ## Folder name : Design

+ This folder contain the High Level Design and Low Level Design.

+ ## Folder name : Implementation

+ In this folder under src on file name with ### MasterWrite.py ### is available which need to be run for executing the project.

 # Step 01
  Enter your choice for path selection as shoen in below diagram.
  Currently three option are available as shown in the figure.